Drug Evaluation Committee 2017-44 Viewing records related to combination therapy

 Question

-In combination chemotherapy trials, the main investigational drug is provided by the sponsor, and the other combination drugs are used for in-house use.
-The medical institution has been told that it would be difficult to manage the combination therapy drugs in the same way as the investigational drugs, generate data, and make the data available for inspection because the drugs are in-house products.
+In combination chemotherapy trials, the sponsor provides the main investigational drug, and the other combination drugs are used for in-house use.
+The Investigator Site has been told that it would be difficult to manage the combination therapy drugs in the same way as the investigational drugs, generate data, and make the data available for public inspection because the drugs are in-house products.

 The sponsor believes that it is necessary to confirm who handled the concomitant therapy drug (prescriber, deliverer, coordinator, and administrator) (monitoring is necessary from the perspective of whether the appropriate process (from prescription to administration) was followed).
 (We have determined that monitoring is necessary from the perspective of whether the appropriate process (prescribing to administration) is being followed).
 In addition, as EDC data, the prescriber is related to the prescribed amount, the deliverer to none in particular, the adjuster to the adjusted amount, and the administrator to the administered amount.

-On the other hand, the implementing medical institution seems to be of the opinion that, with regard to drugs for concomitant therapy, it is possible to respond within the scope of general practice (pharmacists and physicians who are not delegated to the clinical trial can also respond), and therefore, although EDC data is necessary, identification of who performed the therapy (prescriber: Dr. XX, etc.) is unnecessary (and therefore presentation as viewing material is also difficult).
+In contrast, Investigator Sites seem to be of the opinion that although EDC data is necessary, it is not necessary to specify who performed the therapy (e.g., prescriber: Dr. XX, etc.) because the concomitant therapy drugs can be handled within the scope of general practice (pharmacists and physicians who are not delegated to the clinical trial can also handle them) (and therefore, presentation as reading material is also difficult).
 (Therefore, it is difficult to present the data as reading material).
-If there is any evidence to support the sponsor's view, such as confirmation that the appropriate process (from prescribing to administration) was followed for concomitant therapy drugs in the investigation by the authorities, we would appreciate it if you could provide us with it.
+We would appreciate it if you could provide any evidence to support the sponsor's view, such as confirmation that the appropriate process (from prescribing to administration) was followed for concomitant therapy drugs in the investigations by the authorities.

 Personally, from the perspective of ALCOA, I feel that the prescriber, adjuster, and administrator who are related to the EDC data need to be checked and inspected as the person who wrote the relevant data, while the deliverer is not related to the EDC data and does not need to be checked or inspected.